ranjan-ankit/sentiment-analysis-financial-context/README.md

 Employed NLTK’s Sentiment Intensity Analyzer and FinBERT transformer to reduce uncertainty in sentiment by tagging 71% of the StockTwits messages obtained for 32 popular tickers.

 This can be integrated with traditional quantitative analyses in a future study to create a formidable profitable trading strategy.

+Refer to the report and code for a detailed workflow.